 Place the second subject at another intersection of the third lines.

-Diagonal lines create a dynamic tension and more action in a painting.
+Diagonal lines create a dynamic tension and indicate action in a painting.

-Do artists always follow this rule?
-Of course not, but it is an excellent tool for the artist's tool belt.
+Of course not, but the rule of thirds is an excellent tool for the artist's tool belt.

-Applying the principle of thirds creates dynamic and balanced compositions.
+Using the rule creates dynamic and balanced compositions.

 We can confidently count on a good composition and turn our attention to color and other painting skills.